The 3 Types of Countryside Travel in Japan (And Which One Fits You)

 Takehara, Hiroshima Prefecture

-This level of inaka is perfect if it’s your first trip to Japan — or if you’re short on time but still want to experience the Japanese countryside.
+This level of inaka is perfect if it’s your first trip to Japan, or if you’re short on time but still want a taste of the countryside.

-From a logistics standpoint, Level 1 countryside destinations are straightforward to visit.
-They’re typically reachable by frequent trains and well-connected public transport, and many restaurants offer English menus.
-Credit cards are commonly accepted, and cell service is usually strong enough for maps and travel apps.
+From a logistics standpoint, Level 1 countryside destinations are very manageable.
+They’re usually connected by frequent trains and reliable public transit, many restaurants offer English menus, credit cards are commonly accepted, and phone signal is rarely an issue.

 Tomonoura, Hiroshima